-In addition there are religious differences among Jews, with Jews defining themselves as ultra-Orthodox (“haredim“), Modern Orthodox (“dati-leumi“), traditional (“masorati“), and secular (“hiloni“).
+There are numerous religious differences among Israel’s Jews, with Jews defining themselves as ultra-Orthodox (“haredim“), Modern Orthodox (“dati-leumi“), traditional (“masorati“), and secular (“hiloni“).
 There are tensions between the religious and secular sectors of Israeli society: Secular Jews resent the control that the rabbinic establishment has over some aspects of their lives, and many ultra-Orthodox Jews believe the country’s laws should reflect a greater affinity for Jewish tradition and law.

 In addition, non-Jewish religions, particularly Christianity and Islam, are recognized by and receive funding from the Israeli government.
 The Christian community makes up 2.1 percent of the Israeli population while the Muslim community makes up 15 percent of the population.
 Israeli law allows for freedom of religious expression, hence these communities worship freely and are protected in this basic human right.
 These religious communities are autonomously governed by their respective religious leaders, although in recent times the Israeli government has had to mediate between Christian and Muslim communities in Israel.
 Other religions, of course, are also represented in multi-cultural Israel; the Bahai’s, for instance, maintain their international headquarters in the port city of Haifa.